-These religious places are usually packed by devotees and tourists, especially during the Navratri days and on the Eid festival.
+Further, there is one famous temple in the Totu ward area, which is known as Durga Mandir.
+This religious place is usually packed by devotees and tourists, especially around Navratri days.
 However, the maximum gathering at a time may not be more than 80 or 100.